Last updated on March 10, 2023 by Wandering our World

 Jamaica has it all when it comes to a tropical island paradise, but what most tourists want are spectacular beaches – luckily Jamaica is full of them!

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.

 There are many great snorkeling spots throughout Jamaica’s coastline, but one of our favorite places is to snorkel at the resort town of Montego Bay.
 Head there to swim beside colorful reef fish and sting rays.

 When it comes to nightlife, both countries are fun places to stay when the sun goes down.
-However Jamaica’s nightlife tends to be more lively and geared towards a younger crowd than Aruba.
+However Jamaica’s nightlife tends to be more lively and geared towards a younger crowd than Aruba’s.